ratwolfzero/ratwolfzero/README.md

 - 👋 Hi, I’m @ratwolfzero
-- 👀 I’m interested in programming
+- 👀 I’m interested in fractals, strange attractors, collatz-sequence and programming in Julia, Python and Rust.
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning the Rust language.
 - 📫 How to reach me ratwolf@duck.com

 <!---